docsforadobe/premiere-plugin-guide/docs/gpu-effects-transitions/PrGPU-SDK-macros.md

 If you compile the kernel source on the customer machine, you may wish to preprocess the kernel at plugin compile time, and store the kernel source in your plugin.
 A python script (Python version 3 or greater required) is provided that will convert preprocessed source to a character array.
 The script is in Examples/Projects/GPUVideoFilter/Utils/CreateCString.py.
 See the ProcAmp example for usage.

-You can also compile kernels (which is always the case for CUDA) at plugin compile time, in which case you don’t need the python script, or a separate preprocessing run.
+You can also compile kernels (which is always the case for CUDA) at plugin compile time, in which case you don't need the python script, or a separate preprocessing run.
 You will need to package the compiled kernel in your plugin if you go this route.

 The ProcAmp example uses a preprocessing step for OpenCL.